w3c/wai-contacting-orgs/index.md

 Sometimes the organization does not have expertise in accessibility.
 They may not understand your feedback.
 They might assume the issue is with your browser or assistive technology.

-Tthe organization might fix the problem and not notify you.
+The organization might fix the problem and not notify you.

 If you do not receive satisfactory responses within a reasonable timeframe, consider taking further action, described below.